 LUXURY APARTMENTS WITH ALL THE AMENITIES

-Designed by Paul Luck, an architectural master of heritage-building makeovers, and with interiors by Hot Cocoa, a studio known for its attention to detail, thoughtful design and quality finishes, the 39 apartments vary in size from 24sqm to 117sqm.
-Of these, 32 are studio apartments, set across four floors, with either northwest- or southeast-facing views of the neighbourhood below; and seven are two-storey penthouse apartments.
+Designed by Paul Luck, an architectural master of heritage-building makeovers, and with interiors by Hot Cocoa, a studio known for its attention to detail, thoughtful design and quality finishes, the 46 apartments vary in size from 24sqm to 60sqm.
+Of these, 40 are studio apartments, set across four floors, with either northwest- or southeast-facing views of the neighbourhood below; and six are two-storey penthouse apartments.

-The Harri, situated in Cape Town’s East City Precinct, is a charming Modernist Art Deco building that’s becoming home to 39 stunning studio and split-level penthouse apartments, perfectly blended with thoughtfully designed co-working space, soulful co-living areas, and a string of modern amenities that make life all the easier.
+The Harri, situated in Cape Town’s East City Precinct, is a charming Modernist Art Deco building that’s becoming home to 46 stunning studio and two-storey loft apartments, perfectly blended with thoughtfully designed co-working space, soulful co-living areas, and a string of modern amenities that make life all the easier.